 Food is more than the basic need for survival, food is a longing and desire.
 Human beings want food almost more than they need food.
-This is because when done right, food can make you hear the voice of God herself.
+This is because when done right, good food will make you hear the voice of God herself.
 At Kilifi New Year, there is always a large range of diverse food stalls and options – from the pocket-friendly Rollegs to deluxe seafood platters.
 But exploring the tastes of Kilifi is an experience like no other.

 Here are some delicious restaurants you should sample the next time you find yourself in sunny Kilifi:

 Village Dishes is the restaurant version of a balcony – the coziness of inside/outside hence, streetfood/notstreetfood.
 Village Dishes is local cuisine at KFC franchise efficiency standards.
 I order a pack of Viazi Karai with chilli split down the middle and it gets to me faster than a One Piecer moving from KFC Langata Rd to South C would.

 For about KSH.
 100 a tentacle, you can enjoy the ocean umami flavours of morning fresh octopus affectionately referred to from here on out as ‘sea chicken’.

 Wrap it up with a handful of kaimati and ukwaju juice under the hot Kilifi sun and a siesta will be seducing you to her bedroom.

 Deep in the backwaters of Kilifi Plantation, Warren Wilson has created his own culinary playground.
 Tucked out of sight, The Food Movement is a genuine foodie destination (as well as a hub for dedicated creative entrepreneurs and artists).
 The menu changes every day depending on the mood and fresh catch.
 Each meal is an amalgam of wacky flavors combined to make your tongue climax from over-stimulation.